 Conclusions and Verdict

 We received the Batis 18mm f/2.8 as a loaner for evaluation from B&H and I was initially skeptical that I would want to keep such an expensive lens.
-At $1500, our expectation of performance was set extremely high.
+At its luxury price, our expectation of performance was set extremely high.
 Luckily, the lens performed nearly flawlessly.
 It was so good that I decided that I wanted it as part of my primary astrophotography kit, so I bought it.
 It’s now my favorite super wide angle lens for astrophotography.

 Vignetting is pronounced but not overly distracting, in line with our expectations of any fast prime and easily correctable in post-processing if desired.
 While not a problem for most landscapes, mustache distortion is apparent.
 It, too, is easily correctable in post-processing with the Adobe Lightroom lens profile, but it’s something that architectural photographers should keep in mind.
 Aberration and coma performance is nearly perfect straight from f/2.8, and I left it there for every astrophoto in this review, seeing no need to ever stop down.